vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 - Learn about using [Batch Normalization](https://en.wikipedia.org/wiki/Batch_normalization) with CNNs.
 - Understand how **Data Augmentation** can be used to improve image training sets.
 - Read about the [ImageNet](https://en.wikipedia.org/wiki/ImageNet) project and its famous Computer Vision contest, the ImageNet Large Scale Visual Recognition Challenge ([ILSVRC](http://image-net.org/challenges/LSVRC/)).

-I'll be writing more about some of these topics in the future, so [subscribe to my newsletter](/subscribe/?src=intro-to-cnns-2) if you're interested in reading more about them!